-Moreover, the substitution of the concept of class representation by the class indicator, or characteristic, mapping has a number of serious consequences, one of which is the concealment/removal from scientific attention of the question of the relationship between a (finite) class representation and the (possibly infinite) set of its elements.
-I believe that the resolution of this most central scientific question is of vital importance to the development of AI (including pattern recognition) and that the quality of the answer to this question, within a particular representational formalism, is the decisive factor in judging the adequacy of that formalism.
+class representation and the (possibly infinite) set of its elements.
+I believe that the resolution of this most central scientific question is of vital importance to the development of AI (including pattern recognition), and that the quality of the answer to this question, within a particular representational formalism, is the decisive factor in judging the adequacy of that formalism.
 In particular, if a representational formalism offers a scientifically satisfactory and experimentally supported solution to the nature of this relationship, it can be taken seriously.
 Not surprisingly, the great riddle of induction is closely associated with this scientific question.
-Also, in light of the above epigraphs addressing the nature of mathematics, I suggest that the concept of class representation, rather than the concept of set (with the subsequent development of non-mathematical logical languages to support it, see section 8), should be in the center of attention for mathematicians.
+Also, in light of the above epigraphs addressing the nature of mathematics, I suggest that the concept of class representation, rather than the concept of set (with the subsequent development of non-mathematical logical languages to support it, see Section 8), should be in the center of attention for mathematicians.

 What is the relationship between a class and its representation in the ETS formalism?
-Very briefly (see Def.
-29 in [11] and Def.
-34 in [12]): since class representation is specified by a class super-transformation (consisting of a finite set of related transformations) with its weight scheme, the objects of the class can be generated in a systematic generative manner by applying the constituent transformations and simultaneously calculating the resulting object typicality.
-In other words, a possibly infinite set of class objects is generated by a finite set of weighted transformations.
-As the class evolves, the corresponding set of weighted transformations also evolves in a very natural manner, i.e. incrementally: the main, structural, changes are associated with changes in the constituent transformations, while auxiliary ones are those associated with the modifications of weights.
-This hypothesis about the nature of class representation, as was mentioned in section 4, can and should be experimentally verified.
-Another important point regarding this form of class representation is that we expect it to be efficiently learnable from a small training set and also to be stable with respect to various kinds of "legitimate" noise present in the object representations.
+Very briefly (see Part III in [1]): since class representation is specified by a finite sequence of sets of constraints, the objects of the class can be generated in a systematic generative manner.
+In other words, a possibly infinite set of class objects is specified by a finite sequence of sets of constraints.
+As the class evolves, its sets of constraints also evolve in a very natural manner, i.e. incrementally.
+This hypothesis about the nature of class representation, as was mentioned in Section 4, can and should be experimentally verified.
+Another important point regarding this form of class representation is that we expect it to be efficiently learnable from a small training set and also to be stable with respect to various kinds of "noise" present in the object representation.

-6 A new phase in applications: construction of structural representation
+7 A new phase in applications: construction of structural representation